Jack Henry Gardner

 Much to everyone’s surprise, the landing was completely unopposed.
 Instead of their first taste of combat, Gardner and his buddies enjoyed their first taste of tropical coconuts on the landing beach.

 The 1st Marines struggled through the jungle, cutting through vines and underbrush and ducking at the occasional sniper shot from up ahead.
 The days were exhausting and the nights nerve-wracking – full of unfamiliar sounds and the ever-present fear of a sudden Japanese attack.
-They reached Henderson Field and, finding it already conquered, moved in to defensive positions.
+They reached Henderson Field and, finding it already conquered, moved into defensive positions.
 It seemed that the few Japanese troops had withdrawn towards the Matanikau River in the west; in the eastern sector, there seemed to be nothing but jungle.
 Marines griped about the lack of food, the dull working parties, the heat, and the bugs.
 “We had started going out on patrols,” commented George Lundgren of A/1/1, but “we found them tame affairs.”
 This would soon change dramatically.

 On the evening of 18 August 1942, Able Company skipper Captain Charles Brush put out the word for volunteers to make a combat patrol the next morning.
 Second Lieutenant John Jachym, leader of the First Platoon, simplified the issue by “volunteering” his entire unit.
 A few squads of heavy machine guns and mortars joined up; four Melanesian scouts led the way.[5]
 “Stub” Morse recalled their departure.